 Aquifer vulnerability refers to the ease with which pollutants of various kinds can enter into groundwater.
 The aquifers underlying most the Plan area are generally classified as being of High, Moderate or Low vulnerability.
-Extreme vulnerability and extreme (rock at or near surface or karst) mainly in the south and south-west of the area to which the Plan relates.
+Extreme vulnerability and extreme (rock at or near surface or karst) is found mainly throughout the south, west, south-east and south-west of the area to which the Plan relates and along the coastline and islands.